TAPevents/tap-i18n/README.md

-* To avoid translation bugs all the keys in your package must be translated to English ("en") which is the default language, and the fallback language when tap-i18n is disabled or when we can't find a translation for a certain key.
+* To avoid translation bugs all the keys in your package must be translated to English ("en") which is the default language, and the fallback language when tap-i18n is not installed or when it can't find a translation for a certain key.
 * In the above example there is no need to translate "sky" in en-GB which is the same in en.
 Remember that thanks to the Languages Tags and Translations Prioritization (see above) if a translation for a certain key is the same for a